ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 **_WHAT?!_**

-You were supposed to banish the syntax demons, not summon them!
-This is an abomination!
-It is an insult to God's creations, and His ultimate plan.
+You were supposed to banish the syntax demons, not join them!
+This *abomination* is an insult to God's creations, and makes every living being in the cosmos beg for the sweet release of death!
 It is the very foundation that Satan himself would use to unleash Evil upon the world.
 Behold, mortals, for I come as the harbinger of _despair_:
 ```
 import "regent"